kellenvu/flexible-price-tracker/README.md

-# flexible-price-tracker
+# universal-price-tracker

 Other programs exist to track the price of items that you're interested in, but they're often restricted to support **specific websites**.
-This program is a **flexible price tracker**, allowing you to track the price of **any** item you find online on **any** website.
+This program is a **universal price tracker**, allowing you to track the price of **any** item you find online on **any** website.
 If it detects a drop in price, it will alert you.

 By default, it will alert you by posting an entry to a Notion page.
 You can modify the code to be alerted however you prefer.